SCCapstone/CodersNotPosers/README.md

 # Campus Eats

-Campus Eats is an IOS app which is designed to allow student and falculty to place orders for food from campus dining locations no matter where they are on campus.
+Campus Eats is an android app which is designed to allow student and falculty to place orders for food from campus dining locations no matter where they are on campus.
 It gives students options for jobs, as the food ordered by students or faculty will be delivered by students or faculty, and potentially allows more people to order food than normal since it is more convenient for kids who have class to place an order instead of having to go out of their way to find a dining